zeha/qemu-m1-debian/README.md

    cp qemu-system-aarch64.tmp qemu-system-aarch64
    rm -f qemu-system-aarch64.tmp
    ```
-* run `./boot.sh`, which should download a debian installer and boot into it
+* run `./boot.sh`, which should download a debian installer and boot into it. just restart `boot.sh` again to boot from harddisk image after install
-* qemu doesnt seem to exit properly, so sometimes you'll need `pkill -9 qemu-system-aarch64`
+* qemu doesnt seem to reboot or exit properly, so sometimes you'll need `pkill -9 qemu-system-aarch64`
 * qemu enables userspace networking by default, so you'll have internet in the VM
+* console:
-* serial console is on stdout.
+   - serial console (serial0) is on stdout.
-   EFI boot screen doesnt come up on serial - TBD; you can deduce from its debug output whats going on though
+   - EFI boot screen is in a Cocoa window.
+EFI debug goes to serial (stdout).
-   monitor and serial0 is multiplexed, use `ctrl-a ?` to get help. notably `ctrl-a ctrl-a` produces one `ctrl-a`, useful for tmux in the installer
+   - serial0 and qemu monitor are multiplexed. use `ctrl-a ?` to get help. notably `ctrl-a ctrl-a` produces one `ctrl-a`, useful for tmux in the installer.

+   **Setup Linux console:** \
+   At the installer's grub prompt (blue menu) - in the Cocoa window:
+   * edit `Install` option:
+   * press `e` to edit the option
+   * replace `quiet` with `console=tty1,ttyAMA0` (cursor keys and `ctrl-e` work in this editor)
+   * `ctrl-x` boots the installer.
+Should have console on Cocoa output.
+   * Debian installer is smart enough (!) to copy `console=...` into the final installation.
 * `ssh -R 2244:127.0.0.1:22 somehome.example.org` is useful after installation

 used versions:
-* Homebrew 2.7.0-100-gda0d7ef
+* Homebrew 2.7.0-100-gda0d7ef; homebrew-core bcd3c911ecdd41b8788e68481db3a9e5b7d24c45
 * xcode 12.2 full, xcode-select -p pointing to xcode, not clt
 * macOS 11.1 20C69
 * qemu 5.2.0 + master + hvf aarch64 patches, copy is at https://github.com/zeha/qemu/tree/plus-hvf-aarch64 rev e0ecc801be7993c8702ec096aad6bcfdee2b86fc